alstonliu730/bare-metal-learning/Module_4/README.md

 ![GIC IRQ Layout in BCM2711 Manual](assets/gic_irq_layout.png)

 To set the priority, we set the the priority for the Timer 0 in the offset of 96 since that's the Timer 0 ID.
-For each **word**(*32-bit number*), there are 4 priority fields that holds the value for each SPI, PPI, & SGI.
-We need to find the offset from the beginning of the address to where `SPI 96`'s priority field would be.
+For each **word**(*32-bit number*) in the register, there are 4 priority fields that holds the value for each corresponding SPI, PPI, & SGI.
+We need to find the offset from the beginning of the address range to where `SPI 96`'s priority field would be.
 To calculate that, we use this formula:

 ```C
 uint32_t n = irq / 4;